-"All schools should have a clear approach to identifying and responding to SEN", SEND Code of Practice 0-25.
+"All schools should have a clear approach to identifying and responding to SEN" SEND Code of Practice 0-25.

-CELT SEND Support Plans
+CELT SEND Success Plans

-Following the use of the appropriate screening tools the SENDCo may deem it necessary to produce and implement a CELT SEND Support Plan.
+As above, the needs-assessment and identification process, including the use of screening tools, may mean that the SENDCo will produce and implement a CELT SEND Success Plan.
 This plan will outline specifically what additional or different support is needed to address a barrier to learning.
-It is at this stage a pupil is added to the Record of Need as SEN Support and parents will be informed.
-The pupil's CELT SEND Support Plan will follow a four-part cycle of Assess, Plan, Do Review where earlier actions are revisited, refined and revised.
-Parents and pupils will be invited to contribute during the formation of the CELT SEND Support Plan and during the review process.
-CELT SEND Support Plans will be reviewed at least on a termly basis.
+It is at this stage a student is added to the school's Record of Need at SEN Support and parents will be informed of this.
+The student's CELT SEND Success Plan will follow a four-part cycle of Assess, Plan, Do and Review where earlier actions are revisited, refined and revised.
+Parents and students will be invited to contribute during the formation of the CELT SEND

+Success Plan and at each of the review processes.
+CELT SEND Success Plans will be reviewed at least on a termly basis by the student's SEND support staff and SENDCo.

-CELT Pupil Panel
+CELT Student Panel

-Where a pupil has been through a cycle of Assess, Plan, Do Review using the CELT SEND Support Plan but the pupil is still experiencing barriers to learning a SENDCo, with consent from parents, can make a referral to a monthly CELT Pupil Panel.
-The panel is made up of SENDCos from within CELT as well as external professionals from the Educational Psychology Service, Autism Team, Cognition and Learning, Speech and Language and Occupational Therapy.
-The purpose of the CELT Pupil Panel meeting is to seek external advice with the intention of forming a new CELT SEND Support plan.
-CELT Pupil Panel meetings will be held on a monthly basis and referrals going through to the panel meeting will be prioritised in order of need.
-There is limited capacity on how many pupils can be raised at each panel meeting.
+Where a student has been through a cycle of Assess, Plan, Do and Review using the CELT SEND Success Plan but the student is still experiencing barriers to learning the SENDCo, with consent from parents, can make a referral to a monthly CELT Student Panel.
+The panel is made up of SENDCos from within CELT as well as external professionals from the Educational Psychology Service, Autism Team, Cognition and Learning, Speech and Language and Occupational Therapy professionals.
+The purpose of the CELT Student Panel meeting is to seek external advice with the intention of forming a new CELT SEND Success plan.
+CELT Student Panel meetings will be held on a monthly basis and referrals going through to the panel meeting will be prioritised in order of need.
+There is limited capacity on how many students can be raised at each panel meeting.
 SENDCos may also use external agencies such as the ASD team or an Educational Psychologist through their school's allowance or service level agreement.

-"Where a pupil continues to make less than expected progress, despite evidence-based support and interventions that are matched to the pupil's area of need, the school should consider involving specialists, including those secured by the school itself or from outside agencies.", SEND Code of Practice 0-25
+"Where a student continues to make less than expected progress, despite evidence-based support and interventions that are matched to the student's area of need, the school should consider involving specialists, including those secured by the school itself or from outside agencies."
+SEND Code of Practice 0-25